AaronGullickson/piat_template/README.md

 1. Write an introduction.
 This introduction should include a statement of the research question (in your own words) and a justification for why it is important to know the answer to this research question.
 Use your sociological imagination for the justification.
 The introduction should be 1-2 paragraphs.
 2. Complete the data section of the research paper.
 The data section should include an overall description of the dataset (in your own words) being used to analyze the data as well as a description of the key variables used in the analysis.
 These key variables include the dependent (outcome) variable, the independent variable that is our primary explanatory variable as well as the variable we are considering as the contextual variable.
 All of these variables are identified in your research question above.
 You should include figures showing the distribution of each of these key variables as well as text that describes any key features of these distributions.

-When you have completed the assignment, knit your report to PDf and upload it to the Canvas assignment page.
+When you have completed the assignment, knit your report to PDF and upload it to the Canvas assignment page.

 ## Assignment 2: Measures of Association